How does a cavity develop?

 3) Encourage your child to eat nutritious and balanced meals

 Foods that are rich in proteins, calcium, vitamins and fibre go a long way to develop healthy teeth that are resistant to tooth decay.
 Include dairy products like milk, unsweetened yogurt, cheese, whole grains, crunchy fruits and vegetables in your child’s daily diet.

 4) Avoid in-between meal snacks for your child

 Snacks rich in sugars increases the acid levels in the mouth.
 Our saliva fights to reduce the acid levels in the mouth.
 Frequent snacking keeps the acid levels high for a longer time and does not allow the saliva to neutralise the acids.
 The constant high acid levels causes rapid damage to the tooth enamel creating cavities.

 Sticky foods such as candy, pretzels and chips can remain on the tooth surface.
 If sticky foods are eaten, encourage your child to brush the teeth soon afterwards or at least rinse well with water.
 Make sure your child doesn’t eat or drink anything with sugar in it after bedtime tooth brushing.
 Saliva flow decreases during sleep.
 Without enough saliva, teeth are less able to repair themselves after an acid attack.

 6) Give your child fluoridated water to drink

 At least a pint of fluoridated water each day is needed to protect children from tooth decay.
+Tap water is the best source of natural fluoride.
 Fluoride is a mineral that can prevent tooth decay from progressing.
 It can even reverse, or stop, early tooth decay.